-The director of educational technology, under the associate provost, is responsible for planning, developing, delivering and assessing professional development opportunities in the area of technological practices for effective teaching, learning and assessment.
-The director of educational technology acts in a liaison capacity between faculty groups and IT service areas, coordinates existing resources, evaluates educational technology, assists with Blackboard LMS faculty development and support, and provides instructional design training.
+The Educational Technology (Ed Tech) department, under the associate provost, is responsible for planning, developing, delivering and assessing professional development opportunities in the area of technological practices for effective teaching, learning and assessment.
+The Educational Technology department acts in a liaison capacity between faculty groups and IT service areas, coordinates existing resources, evaluates educational technology, assists with Blackboard LMS faculty development and support, and provides instructional design training.

 To reach the Educational Technology department, call (813) 257-8893 or email firstname.lastname@example.org.

 Why We Built the Educational Technology (Ed Tech) Website

 The Ed Tech website provides professional development and assistance with teaching, learning and assessment for faculty and staff.
 Do you need to learn how to use Blackboard’s Global Navigation feature?
 Are you interested in creating templates within Microsoft Office?
 Would you like to incorporate Atomic Learning into your classes?
 The knowledge base is a collection of text and video tutorials for UT's educational tools.